Tea and Wine: The History of Two Common Beverages

 Taste and Aroma

 Tannins also play a central role in giving both tea and wine (red and a handful of white wines) their distinct taste and mouthfeel.
 High tannins in tea often give a bitter flavor and an astringent mouthfeel.
-In wine, tannins are responsible for the mouth-drying sensation after drinking a sip, especially in a heavy bodied red wines like Cabernet Sauvignon.
+In wine, tannins are responsible for the mouth-drying sensation that appears after drinking a sip, especially in a heavy bodied red wines like Cabernet Sauvignon.

 Specific environmental factors in the growing of tea and wine grapes impact the final flavor and aroma of both tea and wine.
 Together these factors are known as terroir.
 Even though this term is mostly used in wine, it also applies to tea.
 Terroir includes the soil type and conditions, topography, and climate of the region where they are grown.
 Wine and tea terroir give these beverages a unique flavor and taste, making it possible to tell which area the wine and tea come from, as well as how they were cultivated.